Musée d’Art et de Culture Soufis MTO (MACS MTO)

 Carved from a single piece of granite stone weighing two tons, the Kashkul sculpture was designed by Hazrat Shah Maghsoud Sadegh Angha according to precise calculations based on the science of letters and numbers (Jafr) and later sculpted under the supervision of Hazrat Salaheddin Ali Nader Angha by master sculptor Abbas Sangtarash.

-The Kasseh sculpture, also known as the container of poverty, is a symbol of purity and receptivity to knowledge.
+The Sangab sculpture, also known as the container of poverty, is a symbol of purity and receptivity to knowledge.
 This unique work—also designed by Hazrat Shah Maghsoud Sadegh Angha and sculpted by Abbas Sangtarash—depicts the names of the holy imams on the inside and those of the Oveyssi masters on the outside.

 A black granite stone tablet with bronze relief calligraphy of the poem “Who am I?” by Hazrat Shah Maghsoud Sadegh Angha.